 Political sportsbooks proposed from the beginning that Biden’s Vice President choice would not only be a woman, but she would also be a woman of color, as the VP odds from Bovada featured US Senator Kamala Harris in the lead for months leading up to the selection.

-The sportsbooks we’re right because, on August 12, 2020, Joe Biden selected Kamala Harris as his running mate, and the Biden/Harris ticket could be the first that lands a female in the White House.
+The sportsbooks got it right because, on August 12, 2020, Joe Biden selected Kamala Harris as his running mate, and the Biden/Harris ticket could be the first that lands a female in the White House.